 On my first day in Bangkok, I found myself standing in front of the BTS and MRT route map at the station nearest to my hostel.
 The commuting options are flawless so it’s easy to get from one point to another in Bangkok.
-There are signs, maps and guards, all ready to assist you if you ever feel lost.
+There are signs, maps and guards, handy if I ever feel lost.

-But being alone grounds you.
-It reminds you to take a deep breath and to pay attention.
+But being alone grounded me.
+It reminded me to take a deep breath and to pay attention.

-Because there’s no one else you have at this point.
-It’s just you and the city.
+Because there’s no one else I had at that point.
+It was just me and the city.